 If your vehicle is found, you’ll only need to pay licensing fees from the date it was returned to you.

-If your vehicle has been stolen and is licensed, contact us.
+If your vehicle has been stolen and is licensed, please call us on 0800 108 809 for advice.

-If you don’t have plates to hand in, you need to provide a reason why (and supporting evidence).
+If you don’t have plates to hand in, you need to provide a reason why (and you may need to provide supporting evidence).